aysehunt/portfolio/Work/lcml.md

 ---
 # Evaluating visitor experiences in a museum exhibit

+## Summary

+In this project, I designed a mixed-methods study to evaluate visitor experiences in an existing museum exhibit.
+Through a combination of data analysis methods, I pinpointed a number of challenges within the exhibit.
+I translated these findings and my suggested solutions into a renovation proposal.
+I achieved buy-in from key stakeholders to move forward with my proposed design recommendations.

 ## Situation

 This project was my final deliverable for my internship at Living Computers: Museum + Labs (LCM+L) in 2019.
 LCM+L is a computing history museum located in Seattle.
 LCM+L features a collection of restored vintage computers that are available for public use.